InOutLake/autodocs/configuration/ruleset.md

      - `config`: For configuration documentation

 4. **Decision Making Process**
-   - Analyze diffs to determine if documentation needs updating.
    - Only update documentation when structural or functional changes occur.
+   - Only changes and functionality that supposed to be used by an end user must be included in the documentation.
    - Bug fixes without functional changes typically do not require documentation updates.

 5. **Output Format Requirements**
    - Always output decisions in JSON format using the specified structure.
 Nothing but the JSON must be present in the answer.
-   - Maintain consistency in alias usage across all operations.